NZIBS membership rules & regulations

 All Registered Members must practice in New Zealand and meet the requirements of Regulation 4 - Annual Membership Programme.
 Registered Members leaving New Zealand for a period can “as of right” retain their full membership status subject to the following conditions:

-- If the absence from New Zealand is anticipated to extend beyond three (3) months, the Secretary must be notified of the absence prior to the Registered Member leaving the country.
-An indication of the likely duration must be advised to the Secretary at that time.
+- If the absence from New Zealand is anticipated to extend beyond three (3) months, the Executive Assistant must be notified of the absence prior to the Registered Member leaving the country.
+An indication of the likely duration must be advised to the Executive Assistant at that time.

-- The Secretary is to be provided with a reliable method of contact (e.g. mobile phone, postal or e-mail address); such information to be kept up to date, as appropriate.
+- The Executive Assistant is to be provided with a reliable method of contact (e.g. mobile phone, postal or e-mail address); such information to be kept up to date, as appropriate.

 - A Registered Member wishing to retain membership must maintain fully paid up membership fees at all times.
-It is the Registered Member’s responsibility to arrange with the Secretary all matters relating to ongoing contact.
+It is the Registered Member’s responsibility to arrange with the Executive Assistant all matters relating to ongoing contact.

-When returning to New Zealand, after an extended absence, the Registered Member shall advise the Secretary of their return, which will be advised to the Executive.
+When returning to New Zealand, after an extended absence, the Registered Member shall advise the Executive Assistant of their return, which will be advised to the Executive.
 If absent for greater than fifteen (15) months, the Registered Member will be required to:

 - Demonstrate having maintained Continuing Professional Development (CPD) activity, meeting the NZIBS requirements to the satisfaction of the Executive, and/or;